Attorney Discipline Defense

 Practices

-Attorney Disciplinary Defense
+Attorney Discipline Defense

 Attorney Ellen Brotman represents lawyers and firms who have received allegations of professional misconduct from clients, opposing counsel or the Disciplinary Board.
 We have decades of experience handling the following: